-It's simple - all you need to do is enrol in your first course and then come in for a chat with an adviser at the Science Student Centre.
+It's simple - all you need to do is enrol in your first course and then come in for a chat with an adviser at one of our student centres.
 We'll complete a degree planner with you to make sure you're on track to do the right courses for your module and the rest of your programme.

-Science students can also choose up to one module offered by other faculties at the University.
+Science students can also choose one module offered by other faculties at the University.